makerdao/community/governance/governance-and-risk-meetings/summaries/episode-109.md

 - Primoz: We could fast-track it and use a general risk model for crypto assets.
 If we have the infrastructure in place to monitor current exposure, particularly liquidation infrastructure.
 But one risk with this collateral type is legal.
 We have 3 domain teams now and it wasn't discussed who would cover the legal risk.
 - Will R: Yeah I can cover that, we discussed the initial proposal.
 At the moment there's a legal team at the foundation.
 The feedback is that the risk team would assume that that legal work would be done but the legal team but I'm not sure at the moment.
 - Lucas Vo: We've been working a lot on this topic and out how to do this.
 We've been working with lawyers and I outlined how to do liquidations without having a sale of securities within Maker.
 More info will be on the forum.
 To address that it would require 3 months of work, I hope that it will not put a hold on smart contract or domain work to move these assets forward.
 - Mathew: I agree.
-The community needs to weight the maximum impact of bringing DAI to the market knowing that RWA teams have spent a lot of time and effort preparing for this process.
+The community needs to weigh the maximum impact of bringing DAI to the market knowing that RWA teams have spent a lot of time and effort preparing for this process.
 - Lev: In light of this discussion on priorities, should we have a signal request on this?
 - LongForWisdom: I think that would be a reasonable use of a signal request process.
 - Amy:  We are just lacking the staff needed to work on this.
 There are grants available if anyone is interested in doing this work.
 Please do reach out because we've been looking across the community for more help.